The Ten Commandments - This American Life

 You Shall Not Murder

 Alex Blumberg talks to Lt.
-Col. Lyn Brown, an Army reserve chaplain who served two tours in Iraq.
-Brown talks about what "thou shall not kill" means to soldiers on the battlefield.
+Col. Lyn Brown, an Army Reserve chaplain who served two tours in Iraq.
+Brown talks about what "thou shalt not kill" means to soldiers on the battlefield.
 (6 minutes)

 You Shall Not Commit Adultery